breathbath/gotainer/README.md

 2. No complex initialisation function for MonitoringGateway is needed

-3. Concrete implementations of MonitoringProvider(s) are intialised once and their creation and initialisation is not repeated as this logic is already encapsulated in the Gotainer.
+3. Concrete implementations of MonitoringProvider are created once without any repetition as this logic is already encapsulated in the Gotainer.

 4. You might have the container declaration for your MonitoringGateway in one core library package and different implementations of
 MonitoringProvider in other packages, so you are able to plug them in individually in every application with no need to change the